gtk-rs/gtk4-rs/book/src/scalable_lists.md

 Sometimes you have more elements than you can display at once.
 The typical solution is to put them into a [`ScrolledWindow`](../docs/gtk/struct.ScrolledWindow.html) so you can scroll through the complete list.
-Howevee, in the most trivial case you would still create one widget per element.
+However, in the most trivial case you would still create one widget per element.
 Because creating new widgets takes a bit of time, this can become a problem if you have many element.
 Just think of the nearly infinite amount of posts in your social media timeline.